chenzx921020/MoEQuant/Tables_for_R3_dN5E.md

 ---

-Table R5：Effect of Gate-Layer on 3 MoE LLMs before and after AGQ
+**Table R5：Effect of Gate-Layer on 3 MoE LLMs before and after AGQ.**

 |         Model         | AGQ for Gate-Layer | Wiki PPL | ACC Mean |
 | :-------------------: | :----------------: | :------: | :------: |